 Your body might be trying to tell you that you have a protein deficiency.
-That’s why it’s a smart training move, and an overall wise health move, to be able to recognize signs of low protein.
+That’s why it’s a smart training move, and an overall wise health move, to be able to recognize signs of low-protein symptoms—and address them properly.

 Adults need around 0.36 grams of protein per pound of body weight a day, but many nutritionists feel that’s not enough.
 “Protein is the building block of DNA, and every single part of us has DNA,” says Monica Auslander, a Miami-based dietitian and founder of Essence Nutrition.

-And if you’re physically active, your protein needs are likely higher.
+And if you’re physically active, you likely need to eat more protein.
 “Nutritionally, it’s the fuel for thousands of metabolic functions in our body,” says Auslander.
 “Our cell systems require it to manufacture hormones, enzymes, bone, cartilage, skin, tissue, and blood.”

 All the more reason to know the signs of low protein.